wanhuz/iiumprereg/README.md

   2. Weird website coding changes over new semester.

 A better advice is to brute force subject registration by using browser and fast internet.
 But IIUM server will probably crash and you might need to wait until 3am so yeah..

+Library used: JavaFX for UI and Selenium for web automation.
+If you really want to used this program, consider forking and fixing above issue.
+It can be done, however I'm done with this project.